google/fedjax/README.md

 [Haiku]: https://github.com/deepmind/dm-haiku
 [Stax]: https://github.com/google/jax/blob/master/jax/experimental/stax.py

-NOTE: This is not an officially supported Google product.
+NOTE: FedJAX is not an officially supported Google product.
+FedJAX is still in the early stages and the API will likely continue to change.